abhiverma001/my-react-app/README.md

 -'npx semantic-release'  #running this command locally, you will get an idea how this will happen in your github workflow.

 ## Work on workflow for Master Branch.
-- Lets configure semantic in our workflow
+- Lets configure semantic Release stesp in our workflow
 ```
-name: Deploy Application On Prod Along with Release notes and Code Coverange
+ame: Deploy Application On Prod Along with Release notes and Code Coverange
 on:
   push:
     branches: [master]